-18th competition Gold Prize winner SCULPFURNITURE (Bookshelf for All) by Hirovuki Nishimura see the prize winners
+18th competition Gold Prize winner SCULPFURNITURE (Bookshelf for All) by Hiroyuki Nishimura

-Scan the OR Code to
+Scan the QR Code to see the prize winners

 Kajima foundations promote academia, culture and art

 The Kajima Foundation

 Established in 1976, the Kajima Foundation supports academic research and international exchange in a wide range of fields, from the natural sciences to the humanities and social sciences.
 The foundation provides grants for general research and specific research themes, and supports researcher exchanges through dispatch and invitation, international joint research, and international research conferences.
 Since FY2024, universities and other organizations nationwide have been eligible to apply for these grants.
 In FY2023, the foundation awarded 93 projects, a total of ¥215.85 million.
 Every year, the foundation holds a grant presentation ceremony for the selected researchers and a symposium where they present their research findings.